champso1/ColSim/README.md

   - gcc (any remotely recent version that supports C++11 should work fine)
   - [LHAPDF](https://www.lhapdf.org/): this library is used to query for PDF information which is required for the calculation of the partonic cross section.
 The website contains sufficient information to get it downloaded, built, and installed on your system.
 Ensure that your environment variables are set in such a way that the CMake files can be found by this project.
   - (Optional) Doxygen (and its dependencies): used for generating the documentation.
+  - (Optional) Gnuplot: used for generating plots of kinematic variables.
+Not integrated fully yet, so currently this is an optional dependency.

+  With the exception of LHAPDF, these can all be installed via your systems package manager without too much issue.

 ### Compiling